 Here are some top tips to help you develop by working better with those around you:

-When you start, sitting down with your line manager to understand – from their point of view – where they want you to focus will help immeasurably.
+When you start, sitting down with your line manager to understand – from their point of view – where they want you to focus will help.
 Listen to them on who you should influence and make a beeline for.
 Boundaries need to be set.

 Where appropriate, offer your experience to the tasks your colleagues are working on.
 Make sure you are invited to offer your point of view.
 Your objectivity – having not been involved to date – could be fruitful to your colleagues.

 At the start of your career in your new role in a new business, you’re likely to be invited to various meetings to help you get up to speed, but also hear your point of view.
 After all, you’ve been recruited for your abilities and experience.
 There’s a careful balance in meetings.
 You’ll earn the respect of your peers with thoughtful, insightful comments that offer value to the meetings.
+Listening is a trait you need to prove that you are not running before you can walk.
 Take advantage of these early days where slack is given to the new employee.
-Take an active part in the meetings, not just for the sake of it, listen and offer constructive ideas.
+Take an active part in the meetings, not just for the sake of it, offer constructive ideas and comments.